YukeWang96/MGG_OSDI23/README.md

 > Note that the results can be found at `Reddit_8xA100_dist_ps.csv` and `Reddit_8xA100_dist_wpb.csv`.

-# 4. Use MGG as Tool or Library.
+# 4. Use MGG as a Tool or Library for your project.

-Building a new design based on MGG infrustures with NVSHMEM is simple, there are only several steps:
+Building a new design based on MGG with NVSHMEM is simple, there are only several steps:

-### 4.1 Build the C++ design based on our existing examples (create a new `.cu` file under `src/`).
+## 4.1 Build the C++ design based on our existing examples
++ Create a new `.cu` file under `src/`.
 An example is shown below.

 https://github.com/YukeWang96/MGG-OSDI23-AE/blob/0024bdd68d9684b0434547d69462b01e225fe420/src/mgg_np_div_kernel.cu#L78-L87

-### 4.2 Build the CUDA kernel design based on our existing examples (add a kernel design in `include/neighbor_utils.cuh`).
+## 4.2 Build the CUDA kernel design based on our existing examples.
++ Add a kernel design in `include/neighbor_utils.cuh`.
 An example is shown below.

 https://github.com/YukeWang96/MGG-OSDI23-AE/blob/0024bdd68d9684b0434547d69462b01e225fe420/include/neighbor_utils.cuh#L770-L785